Cumulative Frequency Graph

 > duration.freq = table(duration.cut)

-We then compute its cumulative frequency with cumsum, and plot it along with the starting zero element.
+We then compute its cumulative frequency with cumsum, add a starting zero element, and plot the graph.

 > plot(breaks, cumfreq0, # plot the data